Services for NGOs

 The application form as well as the information on the admission criteria and the procedure to allocate grants can be found on the website of the Geneva Bar Association.

 CAGI has partnered with TrustLaw to facilitate free legal assistance to International Geneva NGOs.
-TrustLaw is a global programme of the Thomson Reuters Foundation that connects the world’s leading legal teams to provide free legal assistance to organizations working for social and environmental change.
+TrustLaw is a global programme of the Thomson Reuters Foundation that connects the world’s leading legal teams to provide free legal assistance to organizations working for social and environmental change, according to certain eligibility criteria.
 This service is completely free.

 Be sure to indicate in your application that your organization is supported by CAGI.
 Since CAGI is an official referral partner of TrustLaw, your application will be fast tracked.

-To access this pro bono support, you must register through apply.trust.org (applicants are encouraged to provide as much information as possible on the application form to facilitate its processing).
+To access this pro bono support, you must create an account and start your application (applicants are encouraged to provide as much information as possible on the application form to facilitate its processing).

 Process of finding free legal assistance

 On average, it takes approximately one month to find free legal assistance through TrustLaw.
-The process is as follows:
+The process is as follows (described in the FAQ under the question “what is the process to submit an offer of assistance”):

-• organizations can apply for TrustLaw membership via apply.trust.org,
+• Organisations can apply for TrustLaw membership via Register – TrustLaw.

-• the membership application will be vetted by TrustLaw team.
-You will be notified within two-three days of the outcome.
-The more information you provide in the application the faster the processing time,
+• The membership application will be vetted by the TrustLaw team.
+You will be notified within two weeks of the outcome.

-• after two weeks of the project being on the web portal, TrustLaw will advise if you have had any offers of assistance from a legal team,
+• After one week of the project being posted, TrustLaw will advise if you have had any offers of assistance from a legal team.

-• you select which legal team you would like to work with, and we introduce you to the legal team to start work on the project,
+• If you have received one offer or more, please select which legal team you would like to work with within 48 hours.
+We will introduce you to the legal team by email and you will then start working with the legal team on the project.

-• if you have not had any offers of assistance after two weeks, TrustLaw will continue to seek free legal assistance until your project is connected with a legal team,
+• If you have not had any offers of assistance after one week, TrustLaw will continue to seek free legal assistance for up to three months.
+TrustLaw cannot guarantee that you will receive an offer.

 Other useful information for NGOs